 From what I have seen on YouTube, most businesses or channel owners are uploading videos the wrong way.
 They may create a great high-value production video, but if they don’t upload their video the right way, it won’t get found in search, and no one will see the video!

 YouTube is the world’s 2nd largest search engine and is owned by Google.
 Using YouTube to generate views & traffic is comparatively very easy as compared to trying to rank on Google page 1 for your keyword or keyphrase.

 If no one sees or views your videos, then there is no point in creating videos!
 Here are my top tips on how to upload your video to your YouTube channel the right way:

 The first step is to do thorough keyword research.
 One of my favorite ways is to use the YouTube Search Suggest feature.

 Type in your keyword, in this example it is ‘dog training’, and then just type in ‘a’.
 You will see a list of keywords/keyphrases.
 Then delete ‘a’ and type ‘b’ and ‘c’ and so on.
 You will see a lot of keywords and select the one/s which are relevant to you.

 These are actual phrases which are being searched on YouTube already.
-I would also recommend you use Google Trends and Google Ads Keyword Planner to identify popular keywords or phrases to maximize traffic to your video or website from search results.
+I would also recommend you use Google Trends and Google Ads Keyword Planner as tools to identify and plan out popular keywords or phrases in order to maximize traffic to your video or website from search results.

 2. Target Low-Competition Keywords